 With sunlight and garlic you have it that they are allergic to them, but the cross by its very nature has to have a more fantastical reason for hurting Vampires.

-Similarly this explains why Vampires in other non Christian cultures were warded off by the holy symbols of other religions too.
+This explains why Vampires in other non Christian cultures were warded off by the holy symbols of other religions too.

 During the time of the setting of the story World War 2, however the character of Reverend Wainwright’s faith in god has become shaken by the horrors of both World Wars.